eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/advanced-data-by-pass.md

 permalink: advanced-data-by-pass.html
 ---

-This pattern centers around the idea to delegate the data transmission to external services, by-passing the Ditto cluster, while still being able to benefit from Ditto's [policy system](basic-policies.html) and IoT architecture.
+This pattern centers around the idea to delegate the data transmission to external services, by-passing the Ditto cluster, while still being able to benefit from Ditto's [policy system](basic-policy.html) and IoT architecture.

 ## Context

 You have services exposing their functionality transparently though Ditto's messaging API as part of your digital twin.
 E.g. a history service providing the actual interface to your timeseries database as part of the things interface such that a client may not need to know if the history actually is managed by the thing itself or any other program.
-You use Ditto's [policy system](basic-policies.html) to secure access to your services that way.
+You use Ditto's [policy system](basic-policy.html) to secure access to your services that way.

-Your services provides data in quantities that are not suited for transmission through the Ditto cluster directly, because of (de-)serialization costs, round-trip-times etc.
+Your services provide data in quantities that are not suited for transmission through the Ditto cluster directly, because of (de-)serialization costs, round-trip-times etc.

 ## Problem